hydrusnetwork/hydrus/docs/downloader_gugs.md

 ## actually doing it { id="doing_it" }

 Although it is usually a fairly simple process of just substituting the inputted tags into a string template, there are a couple of extra things to think about.
-Check out _network->downloader components->manage gallery url generators_:
+Check out _network->downloaders->gallery url generators_:

 ![](images/downloader_edit_gug_panel.png)